rust-embedded/book/src/start/exceptions.md

 use `static mut` variables.
 How is this possible?
 This is possible because `exception` handlers can *not* be called by software thus reentrancy is not possible.

+> Note that the `exception` attribute makes transformation of static variables
+> inside the function by wrapping the static variable definitions into `unsafe`
+> blocks and providing us with new appropriate variables of type `&mut` which
+> names match user defined.
+Thus we can use operator `*` to access the values
+> of the variables without need to wrap them into the `unsafe` blocks.

 ## A complete example